11bus11/book-store1/README.md

 - If I had the time I would expand on the sorting options and other features making it easier for the user to find the right product.
 - I would also want to expand on the admin features.
 For example, make it possible to answer incoming messages in the admin window.
 - Another thing that would be nice to have is the ability for the user to pay thru Swish or Klarna.
+- I would also make it s that the stock number is changed when an item is bought.

 ## Technologies and packages
 This is the content of the requirements file, which explains what needs to be installed in order to run the code.
 Some of the installed packages are not used, but were used in earlier versions.